wh-alice/mig_visualstudio/vs/deployment/how-to--publish-a-clickonce-application-using-the-publish-wizard.md

 ---
-title: "How to: Publish a ClickOnce Application using the Publish Wizard" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Publish a ClickOnce Application using the Publish Wizard | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"